 2. Who are the defendants in a wrongful life claim?

-As a matter of public policy, people who are outside the medical profession cannot be liable in a wrongful life lawsuit.
-These people or companies do not have a legal duty to keep children safe or healthy.3
+As a matter of public policy, people outside the medical profession cannot be liable in a wrongful life lawsuit.
+These people or companies are not legally obligated to keep children safe or healthy.8

 3. What compensation can a child recover?